Tuesday, September 01, 2009

 In Private Pyle's case it works all too well, but he doesn't even wait to get to the jungle before he has to start blasting.
 There's always that one dopey kid in your circle who makes the mistake of letting the newly freed inner demon take over completely, rather than just harnessing its energy.
 This dopey Pyle-type always has to do something stupid like mess with the cops or pull out his stash in public, or try and rape an elderly lady in the middle of the park, or play one last round of Russian roulette.

 In Oliver Stone's PLATOON (1986) the life/death line is drawn between the "cool" soldiers who smoke pot and dance and sing like a bunch of ANIMAL HOUSE meets MASH regulars, headed by Sgt.
 Elias (Willem Dafoe) vs. the bourbon-swilling homicidal conservatives, represented by Sergeant Barnes (Tom Berenger).
 You may be too young to remember, but PLATOON really hit a national nerve when it came out in 1986.
 Vietnam vets would see it and cry afterward, right in the theater, I know because I saw one, finally recognizing and then releasing some of the horror they had been holding in for so long.
-I was a sophomore in college and our homework in America in the 1960s class was to get out to the off-campus theater and see it, and so my gang of hippies and I figured, why not eat mushrooms beforehand?
-We called a cab, piled in, and the cool driver takes one look at our tie-dyes and said "go ahead and smoke a joint if you want, I could stand some myself."
+I was a sophomore in college and our homework in America in the 1960s class was to get out to the off-campus theater and see it, and so my gang of hippies and we figured, why not eat mushrooms beforehand?
+We called a cab, piled in, and the cool driver takes one look at our tie-dyes and said "go ahead and smoke a joint if you want."

-We knew this homework assignment had become a spiritually-sanctioned vision quest!
+We knew this homework assignment had become a spiritually-sanctioned vision quest.

 The Japanese have always been fans of this conversion and the slew of samurai films such as SWORD OF DOOM (1966) illustrate a cosmic understanding of the difference between sympathy and true compassion.
 The antihero main character played by Tatsuya Nakadai, for example, kills a weary old man he meets on a hill, just because he seems to be a burden to his granddaughter.
 In sword battle contests he only cares about perfection of technique, barely noticing the corpses he leaves in his wake.
 Perhaps the Japanese, British, and Germans for that matter, are just a little better at "going there."
 May I venture to guess it comes from being bombed?